Julius Berger raises hope on $314m Bodo/Bonny road project - New Telegraph

-Construction giant, Julius Berger Nigeria Plc, Monday, raised hopes of an early completion and commissioning of the multimillion dollar Bodo-Bonny road project, the first road to connect Bonny Island to the mainland communities in Rivers State.
+Construction giant, Julius Berger Nigeria Plc, yesterday, raised hopes of an early completion and commissioning of the multimillion dollar Bodo- Bonny road project, the first road to connect Bonny Island to the mainland communities in Rivers State.

 The project, billed to gulp over $314million has achieved major milestones and will on completion reduce the cost of oil production and other economic activities in Rivers State, as well as contribute to the development of the Niger Delta region.